Friday, December 9, 2022

 We long for relationships where we are understood – for who we are, what we value, and what we’ve experienced.
 We also long for settings and opportunities to better understand others, particularly those whose life experiences and identities are different from our own.
 Interfaith Philadelphia’s experiences and history in interfaith engagement offer guidance, practices, and wisdom which can be applied to a wide range of dialogue-based encounters.
 We have the potential to correct misunderstandings and to heal divisions and conflicts that characterize far too many of our interactions and relationships and damage our shared democracy.

 In this training, participants will hone their skills for participating in -- and facilitating—interactions and discussions intended to deepen our understanding of one another, especially ‘when things get tough.’
-Participants will gain comfort in initiating and/or entering into difficult conversations.
+Participants will practice listening deeply and staying present through difficult conversations.